LedgerHQ/erc7730-analyzer/README.md

 # ERC-7730 Clear Signing Analyzer

-A comprehensive tool for analyzing ERC-7730 clear signing metadata files by fetching and decoding real transaction data from blockchain explorers.
+A comprehensive tool for analyzing ERC-7730 clear signing metadata files by fetching and decoding real transaction data, including transaction receipts with event logs, from blockchain explorers.

 ## Features

 - 📊 **Batch Transaction Fetching**: Fetches transactions for multiple function selectors in a single pass
 - 🔍 **ABI Decoding**: Decodes transaction calldata using contract ABIs
+- 📋 **Receipt Log Analysis**: Fetches and decodes transaction receipts to analyze actual on-chain events (Transfers, Approvals, etc.)
-- 📝 **Coverage Analysis**: Compares what users see vs. what the contract receives
+- 📝 **Coverage Analysis**: Compares what users see vs. what the contract receives and what actually happens on-chain
-- 🤖 **AI-Powered Auditing**: Generates detailed security audit reports using OpenAI
+- 🤖 **AI-Powered Auditing**: Generates detailed security audit reports using OpenAI, including analysis of receipt logs

 ## Installation